MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-configure-authentication.md

 ## Import MSAL components

 1. Open _src/app/app.module.ts_.
 MSAL components need to be added to `imports`.
 You will also add the material modules.
-Replace the entire contents of the file with the following snippet:
+Replace the entire contents of the file with the following snippet.
+This snippet imports the MSAL components and material modules.

     ```JavaScript
     import { NgModule } from '@angular/core';